 e. an individual or the company is not a fit and proper person, or if any director of the company is not a fit and proper person

-f. an individual or the company has contravened a condition of registration, including contravention of an industry wide condition that has been set by a ministerial legislative instrument.
+f. an individual or the company has contravened a condition of registration, including contravention of an industry-wide condition that has been set by a ministerial legislative instrument.

 3.6 Should the individual with overall management responsibility resign from their employment with the registered company administrator, the onus is on the individual and the company to notify the Inspector-General as soon as possible.
-If a company continues to conduct debt agreement activities without a registered person in that position, the cancellation process will also commence.
+If a company continues to conduct debt agreement activities without a registered person in that position, the cancellation process will commence.

 3.7 If a director of a company becomes ineligible, any company of which the person is a director is also ineligible to act as an administrator and the company’s registration must be cancelled.
-Usually the director will have knowledge of pending matters that may affect their eligibility and should take steps to remove themselves as director to circumvent possible cancellation of the company’s registration.
+Usually the director will have knowledge of pending matters that may affect their eligibility and should take steps to remove themselves as director to avoid possible cancellation of the company’s registration.

 4.1 The Inspector-General may commence action against an administrator if there is a belief that one or more of the prescribed grounds are established and other sanctions are not appropriate.
 See explanation of prescribed grounds at section 3.3.